Ostrów Wielkopolski: Early history

+Late modern period

 During the Second Partition of Poland, in 1793, the town was annexed by Kingdom of Prussia.
-Back under Polish rule as part of the short-lived Duchy of Warsaw between 1807 and 1815, it was re-annexed by Prussia, to be included within the initially autonomous Grand Duchy of Poznań in 1815.
+After the successful Greater Poland uprising of 1806, it was regained by Poles and included within the short-lived Duchy of Warsaw.
+It was re-annexed by Prussia, to be included within the initially autonomous Grand Duchy of Poznań in 1815.
 The cloth industry prospered in Ostrów until 1825, when Russia imposed tariffs on imported cloths, as a result of which many textile manufacturers moved east to the Russian Partition of Poland.
 In 1828 local noble Antoni Radziwiłł funded the construction of a new town hall.
 In 1845 the Royal Catholic Gymnasium was established, a significant Polish school in the Prussian Partition of Poland, which as the I Liceum Ogólnokształcące remains one of the most renowned high schools in Greater Poland.
 Ostrów then became an important center of Polish education, press and publishing in the region.
 Among the local Polish elites were Antoni Bronikowski, an outstanding Hellenist who translated the works of Plato, Homer, Thucydides and Xenophon into Polish, and poet Anastazy Cywiński.
 The establishment of a railroad hub in Ostrów was a vital turning point in its development, helping to lend the town prominent status on the local and national scene.
 In 1875 the first railway connections were opened, with Poznań and Kluczbork.
 The Primate of Poland Cardinal Mieczysław Halka-Ledóchowski was imprisoned in the local prison for two years by the Prussians, before they eventually expelled him from the country.
 After Poland regained independence, he was honored with a monument in the city.

 Ostrów was an important center of Polish resistance and national liberation movements.
 One of the town's historic episodes was the so-called Republic of Ostrów (Republika Ostrowska), which was the citizens’ upheaval of 1918.
 No blood was shed at that upheaval and all political powers were taken over from the Prussian authorities.
 The anniversary of the upheaval, November 10, is celebrated as the official Day of the City of Ostrów Wielkopolski.
 The first Polish mayor of Ostrów after regaining independence was Stefan Rowiński, one of the leading independence activists and publishers in Ostrów before 1918.
+Following the Polish–Soviet War, from 1920, the 60th Infantry Regiment of the Polish Army was stationed in Ostrów Wielkopolski.
 In the interbellum, Ostrów was one of the fastest growing towns: the number of inhabitants doubled, showy houses were built, as well as new schools, stadiums and a swimming pool.
 Three new villa district were founded, and a modern railcar manufacturing (Fabryka Wagon) began.
 In 1934 the city limits were widely expanded and the villages of Stare Kamienice, Zębców, Wenecja and Krępa became new districts of Ostrów.